kakilian/jubilant-octo-robot/README.md

-## Problems:
+## Apology and Explanation Regarding Project Code Usage
-During the project, I had used in the beginning a video which I had been given as a source to code from.
-After I asked for help to fix parts of the non-functioning code - I was told that it was a "well used code - from students" and it would in turn give me a "fail" for PP2.
+During the project, I initially used a video provided to me as a source for coding.
+When I sought assistance to fix parts of the non-functioning code, I was informed that the code was "well-used by students" and could result in a fail for my PP2 project.

-Unfortunately with 3 working days left, I could not unsee the code I had been using.
-I have tried to use another variation, using var as a gobal usage.
-I had, although using an "overused-code" got to add more to my learning experience - freehand/freestyle even tho it had already been pre-written. - My deepest apologies there.
+Unfortunately, with only three working days left, it was difficult to distance myself from the code I had been using.
+I attempted to make changes by using var for global usage.
+Despite working with "overused code," I still learned a lot by adding my own modifications and coding freestyle, even though the base code was pre-written.
+I deeply apologize for this.

-I do understand the word ####'Plagiarism'#### - I am quite certain noone without intent would do something that is not correct to harm their learning accomplishments - with completeing this course.
-I appreciate that there are mails from student-care in regard, as guidelines also in the online information.
+I understand the seriousness of plagiarism and I assure you that I had no intention of compromising my learning achievements or the integrity of the course.
+I appreciate the guidelines provided by student care and the online information regarding this matter.

-And now with this said - even tho I had been using code taken from a video, which was given to me fom a teacher!
-I had no idea at this time that it would be called 'Plagiarism'.
-Again!, I found that, I had also a lot of learning experience using this code, watching this video.
+I want to clarify that I used the code from a video given to me by a teacher, unaware that it could be considered plagiarism.
+Despite this, I gained significant learning experience from using the code and watching the video.

-I am sitting here with the last 48 hours, including nightshift work, adding in pieces which I hope will help me pass this part of the course.
-I ask you my project marker, please to be kind, that once I had seen how something works and started using it - it became hard to break away from.
-I know I could use if, else to accomplish the same result.
-I am afraid after seeing this well written, easy to see code that it started making more sense than to go back to let.
-Function is an interesting loop to use which is what java-script is about.
-It does the work - for the UI = user interface.
-And through my mishaps I realized there is more to java-script than I had taken away from the course content - which at the end of the day is our target, as students and teacher - also the course developers.
+With just 48 hours remaining, including working through the night, I have been diligently adding my own pieces to the project in the hope of passing this part of the course.
+I kindly ask for your understanding.
+Once I saw how certain parts of the code worked, it became challenging to break away from it.
+I know I could use 'if' and 'else' statements to achieve similar results.
+However, after seeing the well-written, easy-to-understand code, it made more sense to use it.
+Functions, which are fundamental to JavaScript, help create a seamless user interface (UI).
+Through my mistakes, I realized that JavaScript is more complex than I initially understood from the course content.
+Ultimately, our goal as students, teachers, and course developers is to deepen our understanding and mastery of the subject.